dpays/esteem8app.github.io/docs/work-the-system/tools/process-strategy-principles.md

 # Process strategy principles

-This is an optional tool to improve your your effiency, use it only if you like it.
+This is a tool to optimally transform mixed strategy parts into process (actions or tasks).

 ## Introduction

-This document is a personal framework to **day-to-day** optimally transform strategy into actions.

 Before starting to work **choose optimal strategies parts** you want to work on and transform them into sub-process (tasks).